 #5 Label the category and write the amount

-Write what category the envelope is for and then write the amount inside of the envelope.
-As you spend the money, cross off that amount and write in the current amount.
+On the outside of the cash envelope, write the category and the amount inside of the envelope.
+As you spend the money, cross off that amount, and write in the current amount.
 Keep the envelope current!

 #6 Put the cash envelope in your wallet